-Stock futures trade lower on surge in coronavirus cases
+Stock futures trade lower ahead of economic reports

 In Asia, Tokyo's Nikkei 225 fell 1.2 percent.
 Markets in Hong Kong and Shanghai were closed for holidays.

-In Europe, London's FTSE fell 1.3 percent, Germany's DAX declined 0.8 percent and France's CAC was down 1.3 percent.
+In Europe, London's FTSE is flat, Germany's DAX is gaining 0.9 percent and France's CAC is adding 0.3 percent.

 |Ticker